3DPrinterAdvice.comUpdated May 2026

 View on Amazon

-For display pieces, prototypes, and anything staying indoors, PLA is perfect.
-I'd say 80% of what most hobbyists print is fine in PLA.
+For display pieces, prototypes, and anything staying indoors, PLA is perfect. we'd say 80% of what most hobbyists print is fine in PLA.

 PETG: The One Most People Should Graduate To Once you're comfortable with PLA, PETG is the obvious next step.
 It prints at higher temps (230-250°C nozzle, 70-80°C bed) and you'll get more stringing at first.
 Slow down your print speed and dial in retraction, and it behaves well.